I recently heard Jill Briscoe say that your mission field is “the place between your own two feet.” In other words, everywhere we go.

 I am an urban missionary.
 My uniform: sturdy boots, jeans, rain jacket, backpack and the Holy Spirit.
 Add in courage from the Word, compassion from Jesus and my own brand of boldness.
 I’m all in.

 There are two specific ways I’ve been called.
-I am a full-time staff member of Because Justice Matters, a San Francisco based 501(c)(3) which serves women and girls in the Tenderloin.
+I am a volunteer staff member with Because Justice Matters, a San Francisco based 501(c)(3) serving women and girls in the Tenderloin.
 I am also a prayer minister and City Leader for Immanuel Approach Prayer.
 It is my pleasure to share these two passions with you, as they are intricately entwined and beautifully complementary.

 Because Justice Matters